-The Chairperson is elected by councillors at their first meeting following the triennial election.
-As one of the elected councillors the Chairperson shares the same responsibilities as other councillors.
-In addition to this the Chairperson is:
+The chairperson is elected by councillors at their first meeting following the triennial election.
+As one of the elected councillors the chairperson shares the same responsibilities as other councillors.
+In addition to this the chairperson is:

 - the presiding councillor at council meetings.
-The Chairperson is responsible for ensuring the orderly conduct of business during meetings (as determined in the Standing Orders) - an advocate on behalf of the community.
+The chairperson is responsible for ensuring the orderly conduct of business during meetings (as determined in the Standing Orders) - an advocate on behalf of the community.
 This role may involve promoting the community and representing its interests.
-Such advocacy will be most effective where it is carried out with the knowledge and support of the Council - the ceremonial head of Council - responsible for providing leadership and feedback to other councillors on teamwork and chairmanship of committees - a Justice of the Peace (while the Chairperson holds office).
+Such advocacy will be most effective where it is carried out with the knowledge and support of the Council - the ceremonial head of the Council - responsible for providing leadership and feedback to other councillors on teamwork and chairmanship of committees - a justice of the peace (while the chairperson holds office).

-The Chairperson is obliged to follow the same rules as other councillors with respect to making public statements and committing the Council to a particular course of action unless acting in accordance with the rules for media contact on behalf of the Council under a delegation of authority from the Council.
+The chairperson is obliged to follow the same rules as other councillors with respect to making public statements and committing the Council to a particular course of action, unless acting in accordance with the rules for media contact on behalf of the Council under a delegation of authority from the Council.

-6.1.3 Deputy Chairperson
+6.1.3 Deputy chairperson

-Like the Chairperson, the Deputy Chairperson must be elected by councillors at the first meeting following a triennial election.
-The Deputy Chairperson exercises the same roles as other councillors, and if the Chairperson is absent or incapacitated, the Deputy Chairperson must perform all of the responsibilities and duties, and may exercise the powers, of the Chairperson (as summarised above).
-The Deputy Chairperson may be removed from office by resolution of Council.
+Like the chairperson, the deputy chairperson must be elected by councillors at the first meeting following a triennial election.
+The deputy chairperson exercises the same roles as other councillors, and if the chairperson is absent or incapacitated, the deputy chairperson must perform all of the responsibilities and duties, and may exercise the powers, of the chairperson (as summarised above).
+The deputy chairperson may be removed from office by resolution of Council.

-6.1.4 Committee Chairpersons
+6.1.4 Committee chairpersons

 The Council may create one or more committees of Council.
-At present, there are seven principal committees: Landcare; Passenger Transport; Policy, Finance and Strategy; Regional Land Transport, Environment, Rural Services and Wairarapa, and Utility Services.

-A committee chairperson presides over all meetings of the committee, ensuring that the committee acts within the powers delegated by Council, and as set out in the Council's Terms of Reference.
+At present, there are seven principal committees: Landcare; Passenger Transport; Policy, Finance and Strategy; Regional Land Transport; Environment; Rural Services and Wairarapa; and Utility Services.
+A committee chairperson presides over all meetings of the committee, ensuring that the committee acts within the powers delegated by Council, and as set out in the Council's Terms of Reference (which describe the membership, objectives and responsibilities of each committee).
 Committee chairpersons may be called on to act as an official spokesperson on a particular issue.
 They may be removed from office by resolution of Council.

-6.1.5 Chief Executive
+6.1.5 Chief executive

-The Chief Executive is appointed by the Council in accordance with section 42 of the Local Government Act 2002.
-The Chief Executive is responsible for implementing and managing the Council's policies and objectives within the budgetary constraints established by the Council.
-In terms of section 42 of the Act, the responsibilities of the Chief Executive are:
+The chief executive is appointed by the Council in accordance with section 42 of the Local Government Act 2002.
+The chief executive is responsible for implementing and managing the Council's policies and objectives within the budgetary constraints established by the Council.
+In terms of section 42 of the Act, the responsibilities of the chief executive are:

-- implementing the decisions of Council - providing advice to the Council and community boards - ensuring that all responsibilities, duties and powers delegated to the Chief Executive or to any person employed by the Chief Executive, or imposed or conferred by any Act, regulation or bylaw and are properly performed or exercised - managing the activities of Greater Wellington effectively and efficiently - maintaining systems to enable effective planning and accurate reporting of the financial and service performance of Greater Wellington - providing leadership for the staff of Greater Wellington - employing staff on behalf of the Council.
+- implementing the decisions of Council - providing advice to the Council - ensuring that all responsibilities, duties and powers delegated to the chief executive or to any person employed by the chief executive, or imposed or conferred by any Act, regulation or bylaw, are properly performed or exercised - managing the activities of Greater Wellington effectively and efficiently - maintaining systems to enable effective planning and accurate reporting of the financial and service performance of Greater Wellington - providing leadership for the staff of Greater Wellington - employing staff on behalf of the Council.

-6.2 Councillors' Conduct
+6.2 Councillors' conduct